 If either of you own a business or you own a business together, this will likely cause significant complications in your divorce.
 It’s easier if one party is willing to be bought out, but if both parties want to keep the family business, be ready for long rounds of negotiations.

-Spousal support is not awarded in every Texas divorce.
-If one spouse is the victim of domestic violence, is unable to be self-supporting due to disability, is unable to provide for themselves after a marriage lasting at least 10 years, or is the parent of a significantly disabled child, they may be able to seek alimony during the divorce.
-Since spousal support is not assumed in a divorce, you will need to prove that it is a viable option in your case.
+Spousal maintenance is not awarded in every Texas divorce.
+If one spouse is the victim of domestic violence, is unable to be self-supporting due to disability, is unable to provide for themselves after a marriage lasting at least 10 years, or is the parent of a significantly disabled child, they may be able to seek spousal maintenance during the divorce.
+Since spousal maintenance is not assumed in a divorce, you will need to prove that it is a viable option in your case.

 Divorce Decisions Regarding Children

 Child custody and child support are major factors in any divorce involving children.
 We go into greater detail in other pages, but note that there are many options available to you and your ex-partner.
 It all depends on what is best for your children and what type of parenting time arrangement accommodates their needs.
 While this can be a sensitive and emotionally charged topic, we’re confident we can help you work through it.

 Unique Divorce Situations and How We Can Help